SverreStra/GameHub_CA_SverreStraume_13.11.22/README.md

 What I have learned from this CA is that one wrong line of code can make a mess of alot.
 I learned how to seperate the CSS files, something I have done to most of the pages.
 Some of the pages I kept on the Style.css page.
+I feel that I have learned alot of how to make my code as DRY as possible, but I still have a long way to go.
+To get it as DRY as possible.

 The site have the following pages: